 A massage is the most popular treatment at a spa, but there's been a lot of downward pressure due to the rise of bare bones massage clinics, the continuing growth of day spas (there are more than 17,000 in the U.S. alone), and more highly skilled independent practitioners setting up shop for themselves.
-The cost of a massage will vary, depending on several factors: where you live; whether it's a day spa, resort spa or destination spa and how luxurious the spa is; and the type of massage you're getting.
+The cost of a massage will vary, depending on several factors: where you live; whether it's a day spa, resort spa, or destination spa and how luxurious the spa is; and the type of massage you're getting.

-A Bare Bones Massage Costs Start At $40 an Hour
+Bare Bones Massage Costs

 Fast-growing chains like Massage Envy have made getting access to spa services cheaper and easier.
 (There are currently 1,150 locations in 49 states.)
 After a special introductory rate, you buy a monthly membership that gets you a massage per month, start around $65 all the way up to $90 depending on the market.
 Massage Envy's don't have amenities like robes and meditation lounges; you change in the room.